examples package: Using Gloop to render a JSP

 To see the files related to this example (and play around with the results), expand the

-examples package entry under the Coder Navigator and navigate to the
+examples package under the Navigator and navigate to the

 code folder.
 Afterwards, look for the